ryanjustindejesus/manage-files-with-Linux-commands/README.md

 In this task, I created a dedicated subdirectory called logs, which will be used to store all future log files.
 <br /> <br />
 (1) First, I used the command "mkdir logs" to create a new subdirectory called logs in the /home/analyst directory. <br/> <br/>
-(2) Then, I used the command "ls" to list the contents of the /home/analyst directory to confirm that I have successfully created the new logs subdirectory.
+(2) Finally, I used the command "ls" to list the contents of the /home/analyst directory to confirm that I have successfully created the new logs subdirectory.
 <br/> <br /> <p align="center">
 <img src="https://imgur.com/u8iBh9T.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /> <br />